 The risk-based licensing system commenced on 1 July 2015.
 The table below outlines key dates for implementation.

-The environmental management category determined from 1 July 2015 will have no impact on fees payable in the 2015-16 financial year.
+The environmental management category determined from 1 July 2015 had no impact on fees payable in the 2015-16 financial year.

 |From 1 July 2016||Commencement of changes to the way licence fees are calculated using a licensee's environmental management category.